etesync/server/README.md

 # Updating

+## Updating from version 0.5.0 onwards

 First, run `git pull --rebase` to update this repository.
 Then, inside the virtualenv:
 1. Run `pip install -U -r requirements.txt` to update the dependencies.
 2. Run `python manage.py migrate` to perform database migrations.

 You can now restart the server.

+## Updating from version 0.5.0 or before

+The 0.5.0 release marks the change to the EteSync 2.0 protocol.
+EteSync 2.0 accounts are substantially different to 1.0 accounts, and require additional upgrade steps.
+In addition, the servers are incompatible, so 0.5.0 requires a fresh installation.

+Here are the update steps:
+1. Chose any of the [the migration tools](https://www.etesync.com/user-guide/migrate-v2/) and make sure the underlying apps are up to date with all of your data.
+So for example, if you are using the Android client, make sure to sync before commencing.
+2. Install the 0.5.0 version to a new path (you can't reuse the same database).
+3. Run the 0.5.0 account and create the appropriate users as described in the installation/upgrade steps above.
+4. Run the migration tool to migrate all of your data.
+5. Add your new EteSync 2.0 accounst to all of your devices.

 # Supporting Etebase